casastorta/krivokuca.eu/README.md

 # Krivokuca.eu showcase project #
+This project is written to demonstrate author's skills in modern technologies (Django MVC Python web framework, mobile-first adaptive design methodology, understanding of relational and nosql database concepts, comfortability of working with modern javascript libraries like jQuery...)

+It is also made to show off how I'm more cool than you, hence what I read is way more cool than your recently-read library. :-)

 ## Subprojects ##
 Currently, there is only one project under this repository.
 It is a **Quotes